"We recognize that a highly qualified and well-trained staff is among the primary factors that contribute to a program of excellence."

 Judaic Coordinator

 Iryna has joyfully taught in Jewish Education since 1992.
 Her first few years of teaching were in the Ukraine (where she was born), before continuing her career in England for several years.
 Since 2006 Iryna has been working at Jewish preschools in Newton and teaching 2nd grade and Kindergarten at Temple Israel's Religious School.
 Iryna holds a Master's Degree in Early Childhood and Jewish Education.
-Her love of young children and passion for Judaic teaching creates a perfect combination for integrating Judaics into every aspect of the FJECC curriculum and guiding the children through their Jewish journey.
+Her love of young children and passion for Judaic teaching creates a perfect combination for integrating Judaica into every aspect of the FJECC curriculum and guiding the children through their Jewish journey.

 Contact Iryna: izakhozha@tisrael.org